-Students who apply for Fall should hear back from Oregon State University (OSU) by March 13.
+Students who apply for Fall should receive an admissions decision no later than March 13.

 Oregon State University does not offer early decision but does offer early action.